Legas-V/flowstate-business-plan/business_plan.md

 - **Integrations**: Google Calendar, Notion, Dropbox
 - **Security**: End-to-end encryption and secure authentication (OAuth2)

-Initial development will focus on the MVP with journaling, summarisation, and emotion tagging, with creative and productivity features added iteratively.
+Initial development will focus on the MVP, which includes journaling, summarisation, and emotion tagging.
+Creative and productivity features will be added iteratively.

 ### Development Challenges and Mitigation